Lot 99 and Greenbelt access

 • Driving: West (downstream) at Glenwood Street and W. Marigold Street public parking lot. (map)

-• Picnicking on the island: South at the end of E. Remington Street. (map)
+• Picnicking on the island: South at the end of E. Remington Street. (map) Be aware that construction for the Idaho Expo Park may be ongoing in the area.

 Greenbelt Maps